ActorExpose/blockchain-botnet-poc/readme.md

 ## 3. transaction-result.txt:
 This file contains the JSON output from the `createrawtransaction` method explained in more detail later in this document.

+# High Level Architecture
+Diagram below describes the high level architecture of the Botnet.
+As can be seen from the diagram there are dependencies on a a vulnerable victim machine, more than one command and control server and access to read and write to a bitcoin full node.

+![Architecture Diagram][architecture-diagram]

+# Meterpreter: Stageless Payloads
+The diagram below shows the execution of a python import in order to trigger calc.exe to launch on a windows 10 victim machine.
+The interesting points to mention is that python is not required by the victim, instead the meterpreter stageless payload will execute the native binding equivalent functions.

+![Stageless payload executes calc.exe on windows][calc-exe]

+# Meterpreter: Python-based control over meterpreter transport
+The figure below shows how to control the meterpreter transport functionality from the victim computer.
+This effectively disconnects the victim from the attacker and reconnects to the new transport class.
+It is this transport class details we attempt to pull from our MalwareManager.py function.

+![Meterpreter closing from the victim machine][python-import]

 # Creating Raw Transactions
 The below instructions detail how to write OP_Return data to the Bitcoin Blockchain.